 - Clarification: it is never a good idea to style off of the structural scaffolding of the website.
 This would include elments such as the container-fluid, row-fluid, widget-span, or other classes and IDs used globally throughout the site template (see example below).
 If you need to apply a style to an element, you can place a custom class on it from within the template builder.
 Styling with custom classes makes it easier to target a single module or item and maintain the site scalability.

-3.3 Templates must not use custom inline classes that users could overwrite from the Rich Text Editor (WYSIWYG).
+3.3 Assets must not use custom inline classes that users could overwrite from the Rich Text Editor (WYSIWYG).

 - Clarification: custom classes should not be included inline in Rich Text modules unless clear directions are provided to the user on how to properly enter content without compromising the formatting of the page.
 You can apply a class to a module at the template level by clicking on the gear icon on the right side of a module and selecting Edit CSS (or clicking the gear and then Edit CSS Declarations on a module group).

-3.4 Templates must not use redundant or unnecessary code.
+3.4 Assets must not use redundant or unnecessary code.
 This includes but is not limited to:

 - Unused or commented out code